Foddy/node-red-contrib-huemagic/README.md

 ![Hue Temperature Example](https://cloud.foddys.com/mT4C/HUE-TEMPERATURE.png)

 ### Temperature Events
 The event message that the temperature sensor sends contains the following data in the **msg.payload** object.
-Events will only sent on deploy (once) and the if the temperature changes.
+Events will only sent on deploy (once) and if the temperature changes.

 |    Property    | Type    | Information                                                |
 |:--------------:|---------|------------------------------------------------------------|